Mathematical Analysis III D

 Each of the Tests and the Examination may be admistered to students regularly enrolled in the Clip.
 Registration must be made until at least one week before the test (test or examination).
 On the day of the test each student must have a blank examination notebook that will be delivered at the beginning of the exam to the teacher who is carrying out the surveillance.
 During the test the student must carry an official identification document with a recent photograph.

-In all that this Regulation is missing, the FCT-UNL General Regulations are valid.
+In all that this Regulation is missing, the FCT-UNL General Regulations is valid.

 1. Functions of a Complex Variable